 Oral and maxillofacial surgery (OMFS) is the surgical specialty concerned with the diagnosis and treatment of diseases affecting the mouth, jaws, face and neck.

 The scope of the specialty includes, but is not limited to, the diagnosis and management of facial injuries, head and neck cancers, salivary gland diseases, facial disproportion, facial pain, impacted teeth, cysts and tumours of the jaws as well as numerous problems affecting the oral mucosa such as mouth ulcers and infections.
-The specialty of oral and maxillofacial surgery is unique in requiring dual qualification in medicine and dentistry.
+The OMFS specialty is unique in requiring dual qualification in medicine and dentistry.

 Oral and maxillofacial surgery is divided into several subspecialties such as surgical treatment of head and neck cancer, craniofacial deformity, facial soft and hard tissue injuries due to trauma, infections in the head and neck region and, management of pathologies in the mouth and jaws.

-Oral and maxillofacial surgeons perform operations on an outpatient basis (e.g. pre-implant surgery and placement of dental implants, removal of impacted teeth, oral soft tissue procedures like biopsies) or on an inpatient basis.
+Oral and maxillofacial surgeons perform operations on an outpatient basis (e.g. pre-implant surgery and placement of dental implants, removal of impacted teeth, oral soft tissue procedures e.g. biopsies) or on an inpatient basis.
 The latter are generally more complex operations and patients need to be admitted.
-They include operations to:
+Inpatient treatments include operations to:

 - Treat complex craniofacial fractures and soft tissue injuries of the mouth, face, and neck.